• Skip to primary navigation

 So, what are you to do?
 With 75% of women in the US admitting to dying their hair, there is a good chance that you are looking for some kind of a way to dye your hair while trying to conceive.
 Many women will chose to use regular hair dyes despite the toxic ingredients.
 However, if you are struggling with infertility, or going through infertility treatments, you will probably want another option.

-This isn’t just crunchy blogger Anna telling you to avoid toxins- even mainstream fertility clinics like Columbia Fertility advise patients to avoid dying their hair during IVF treatment, and they recommend waiting until the baby is “in your arms” if at all possible.
+This isn’t just crunchy blogger Anna telling you to avoid toxins- even mainstream fertility recommend waiting until the baby is “in your arms” if at all possible.

 The many toxins linked to infertility, miscarriage, and cancer in hair dye